 The IAS Visa Wizard is the easy way to find the correct visa for you

-If you are under the age of 18 years and you want to travel to the UK to either visit friends or family or to be educated, you will need a Standard Visitor Visa under the Child Visitor Visa category.
-This visa is valid for up to six months.
+A Child Visitor Visa allows someone under the age of 18 to travel to the UK, to visit friends/family or be educated.
+This type of visa falls under the Standard Visitor Visa category and is valid for up to six months.

 If you (or your child) are applying in this category you must be able to prove that you have suitable accommodation and care during your stay.
 You must also prove that you have a parent or guardian in your home country who is otherwise responsible for your well-being.

 Our team of highly-qualified lawyers can assist you with your application for a Child Visitor Visa.
 One of our lawyers will work with you to assess your eligibility and complete your application to the highest standard.
 Your lawyer will also perform a comprehensive document check and produce a supporting Letter of Representation.
 This Letter highlights the merits of your case, references your supporting documentation and cites UK immigration law in support of your application.
-Contact us to arrange your first meeting with an immigration lawyer today.
+Contact us online or call free on 0333 363 8577 to arrange your first meeting with an immigration lawyer today.

 If you or your child want to come to the UK for less than six months, you can apply under the Child Visitor category of the Standard Visitor Visa.
 This visa also permits you to study whilst here.